CDP-com/infobrowsers/README.md

 Browsers
 ===========

-Description: The app provides of the information, installation links, and update details you need to actively manage your internet browsers.
+Description: This app provides the information, installation links, and update details you need to actively manage your internet browsers.

 Notes